tvergho/ai-card-cutting/README.md

 openai tools fine_tunes.prepare_data -f highlights.jsonl
 openai tools fine_tunes.prepare_data -f underlines.jsonl
 ```
+Open them and make sure everything looks reasonable.
 Use these newly prepared files for the fine-tuning stage.

 ### Fine-tune the Models
 1. Put your [OpenAI API key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) into a file called `.env` in the root directory.
 It should look like this: